HouzuoGuo/laitos/doc/Cloud-tips.md

   for example: `env_variables:\n LAITOS_INDEX_PAGE: "{...}"`
 - `config.json` - A JSON file for the laitos program configuration.
-  * Alternatively, write the program configuration JSON into the environment variable `LAITOS_CONFIG`.
+  * Alternatively, write the program configuration JSON into the environment variable `LAITOS_CONFIG` in `appeng-environment.yaml`.
-- Other program data files such as HTML assets.
+- Other program data files, such as HTML pages, CSS files, and images for the home page.

-Then navigate to the cloned directory (`laitos.git`) and run `gcloud app depoy`.

-You can find an example in: https://github.com/HouzuoGuo/laitos/tree/master/gcp_appengine_data.example
+Return to the repository and edit `app.yaml` as needed - the default scaling settings limit the number of serving instances to one to stay within the free tier.

+When ready, run`gcloud app deploy` to deploy the App Engine app.

+### Example GCP data files

+There are several example files in https://github.com/HouzuoGuo/laitos/tree/master/gcp_appengine_data.example

-Note that, the example config file is named `config.json.example` whereas the actual config file must be named `config.json`.
+Be aware that the example config file is named `config.json.example` whereas the Note that, the example config file is named `config.json.example` whereas the actual config file must be named `config.json`.